 We came across a number of famous people along the way, but Bonnie and Clyde may be the most notorious.
 They rented an apartment in Joplin, MO, and when they fled they left behind a camera which gave the police photos of them.
 When we were there in September of 2016 it was for sale.

-covered in the Desert Hot Springs link
+We also made some new friends like this guy in Oatman, AZ covered in the Desert Hot Springs link |

-Along with lots of neon lights and a side trip through the art town of Madrid and a stop at the Tinkertown Museum we also found volcanic rock outside of Albuquerque, NM
+Along with lots of neon lights and a side trip through the art town of Madrid and a stop at the Tinkertown Museum we also found volcanic rock outside of Albuquerque, NM.

 There have been three endings to the Route over the years with Santa Monica Pier (covered in the Desert Hot Springs link) being the final and current one.
 What a ride it was.